movementlabsxyz/MIP/MIP/mip-61/README.md

-# MIP-61: Relayer for the lock/mint Native Bridge - Algorithm and Bootstrapping
+# MIP-61: Relayer algorithm for the lock/mint Native Bridge

 - **Description**: This MIP describes the process for continuous operation as well as the bootstrapping of the relayer in the lock/mint bridge.
 - **Authors**: Andreas Penzkofer, Philippe